thborges/blog/docs/_posts/2019-01-07-reducing-marlin-binary-size.markdown

 date:   2019-01-07 18:44:14 -0200
 categories: marlin
 ---
 How to reduce the Marlin binary size?
-Here are my special compilation flags that was able to reduce it by almost 6K.
+Here are my special compilation flags that were able to reduce it by almost 6K.

 Changing them is easy wether you are using Arduino IDE or PlataformIO.